-- 11. To participate in the state contest, the exhibitor must have all paperwork filled out correctly with required information.
-The contest organizer must receive this information by August 1.
-If a fair occurs after the deadline, you must submit the participant information immediately following the county contest. - 12.
-Due to timing and scheduling constraints, no special accommodations will be made to allow an exhibitor to participate in simultaneous events on the fairgrounds the evening of the MSC.
-If the exhibitor is not present at the beginning of the state contest, he or she will be automatically disqualified from competition. - 13.
-Contest organizers withhold the right to expel any individual who has violated any of the rules or regulations or exhibits improper conduct that is unbecoming of a 4-H member. - 14.
-In the event of a state contest cancellation, contest organizers are not liable for any lost revenues, expenses incurred, or schedule inconvenience, and are not bound to issue any awards or prizes. - 15.
-The state contest will adhere to any and all guidelines in relation to the Illinois State Fair issued by the Illinois Department of Agriculture and all livestock exhibited in the MSC must meet the Illinois Exhibition Animal Health Requirements of the Illinois State Fair. - 16.
-Judges and emcees will only be furnished for the state contest.
+- fairgrounds the evening of the MSC.
+If the exhibitor is not present at the beginning of the state contest, he or she will automatically be disqualified from competition. - Contest organizers withhold the right to expel any individual who has violated any of the rules or regulations, or exhibits improper conduct unbecoming of a 4-H member. - The state contest will adhere to any and all guidelines in relation to the Illinois State Fair issued by the Illinois Department of Agriculture.